Glossary of Craps Bets

 The action and the objective of online craps are both pretty straightforward.
 A shooter tosses a pair of dice down the length of a table – that’s the action.
 The players surrounding the table predict the result of each roll or alternately of each round by betting on them – that’s the objective.
 As they say, the devil is in the details, and when it comes to mastering craps those details are the bets.

 Single-roll bets are as straightforward as the rest of the game – basically at any time during a round a player other than the shooter may wager on the end value of the next roll.
 Though they are the most common bets in the game, line bets are the ones that tend to trip new players up.
-All shooters are limited to line bets, so if youre planning to control the dice at any time in your craps career these bets are especially worth learning.
+All shooters are limited to line Craps Lingo and Terminology, so if youre planning to control the dice at any time in your craps career these bets are especially worth learning.
 Heres a basic rundown of each.

 Pass Line Bet